9 Alternatives to Zillow When Buying or Selling a Home

 While Zillow is known as a real estate marketplace, Redfin is considered a discount brokerage, offering sellers a 1% listing fee (with some fine print, of course).
 Founded in 2004, the Seattle-based company has a large database of home listings that it updates every five minutes.

-Redfin’s website also offers a variety of resources like an affordability calculator, home buying and selling guides, and information on market trends.
+Redfin’s website offers various resources, such as an affordability calculator, home buying and selling guides, and information on market trends.
 For high-end homes, Redfin Premier provides exclusive services that offer the convenience of a concierge.

 Realtor.com

 Realtor.com is the listing site trusted by Realtors®, real estate agents who are members of the National Association of Realtors (NAR).
-Operated by Move, Inc., realtor.com offers various home-buying resources, like a Mortgage Calculator, Refinance Calculator, and the opportunity to get preapproved for a mortgage.
+Operated by Move, Inc., realtor.com offers several home-buying resources, like a Mortgage Calculator, Refinance Calculator, Affordability Calculator, Rent or Buy Calculator, and Mortgage Pre-approval Tool.

-While it doesn’t offer the detailed neighborhood information that Trulia does, it does offer a “Get Local Info” section where you can enter the name of a city and get information about home values, the local housing market, schools, and amenities.
+While it doesn’t offer the detailed neighborhood information that Trulia does, it has a “Neighborhood & schools” section where you can find ratings for nearby establishments, lifestyle quality, and transportation options.

 Foreclosure.com

-If you’re looking for a deal, foreclosure.com might be the place for you.
-Their nationwide database is updated at least two times each day (as opposed to other sites that update weekly or monthly).
+If you’re looking for a deal on your next home, foreclosure.com might be the place for you.
+Their nationwide database is updated twice a day (as opposed to other sites that update weekly or monthly).

 This site does require a subscription and a monthly payment of $39.80 after the seven-day free trial.
 But members can see auction information, like the minimum bid and the auction date among other information.
 This site also lists whether a property is in bankruptcy, preforeclosure, or foreclosure.